 Side & Drink Ideas for Parties!

-Sweet Apple Whiskey Pulled Pork Sliders with Bourbon Cheese Sauce are topped with zesty crunchy cabbage and spicy jalapeño.
+Sweet Apple Whiskey Pulled Pork Sliders with Bourbon Cheese Sauce

 - 2.5-3 lb pork roast